 The Liquid Web CDN improves your website’s load time by taking all of your site’s media (pictures, music, etc.) and distributing it to a worldwide caching network.
-When a visitor reaches your CDN-enabled websites they will receive the basic elements (text, framework code, etc.) from your server as normal, but all of the media will be handled by the CDN’s worldwide network of caching servers (also referred to as “nodes”).
+When a visitor reaches your CDN-enabled websites they will receive the basic elements (text, framework code, etc.) from your server as normal, but all the media will be handled by the CDN’s worldwide network of caching servers (also referred to as “nodes”).

-Because media files are almost always much larger in size than text elements, the CDN takes a lot of the workload off of your server.
+Because media files are almost always much larger than text elements, the CDN takes a lot of the workload from your dedicated server.
 Please note that the Liquid Web CDN is only for use with media files and does not handle databases or other server-side functions.
 Database activity and other functions will continue to be handled by your server.

 It is also important to note that adding CDN services to your server requires modifications to your website’s code.
 If you are using a Content Management System (CMS) such as WordPress, Drupal, Joomla, etc. then these changes can be easily made using the CMS software itself.
 If your website was custom-built and does not have a CDN option in the CMS interface, you will need to consult your site’s developer for assistance in implementing CDN code changes.

-Origin Pull pricing is dictated by the amount of monthly bandwidth your media will need, and can be upgraded at any time.
+Bandwidth Only pricing is dictated by the amount of monthly bandwidth your media will need, and can be upgraded at any time.

-Data uploads to the CDN when using Origin Storage can be handled using any popular file transfer method such as FTP or rsync.
-When activating Origin Storage CDN there is typically one large initial upload followed by scheduled, periodic syncs that will upload any new data to the CDN.
+Data uploads to the CDN when using Storage can be handled using any popular file transfer method such as FTP or rsync.
+When activating Storage CDN there is typically one large initial upload followed by scheduled, periodic syncs that will upload any new data to the CDN.

-Origin Storage pricing is based on two items: the amount of storage space your media will need, and the monthly bandwidth your media will use.
+Storage pricing is based on two items: the amount of storage space your media will need, and the monthly bandwidth your media will use.
 As with the other CDN types this pricing can be updated at any time once you are using the CDN.

 Tell Me More